Issue No. 4 • 7 April 2026 • Author: Joonatan Hongell

-This happens in intake meetings even when the recruiter sees it coming.
+The recruiter sees it coming.
+It happens in intake meetings anyway.
 The hiring manager says "strategic thinking."
 The recruiter asks what that actually looks like.
 She gets a good answer.
-Managing the tension between the plant manager and the regional HRBP.
-Keeping a vendor relationship alive during a contract renegotiation.
+"Deciding which of three product lines to prioritize when the budget only supports two".
+"Keeping a vendor relationship alive during a contract renegotiation".
 Specific enough to score against.

 Some criteria are genuinely meant to be universal.
 Safety culture in mining, ethical standards in regulated industries.
 Their universality is the point.
 The problem starts when the dimensions that should tell candidates apart have that same character.